 What, precisely, is a supervisor?
 What is it the supervisor is supposed to do?
 Many attempts have been made in an effort to answer that question.

 Over the past decade much has been said and written about supervision and supervisors.
-Some of it has even been put forward by people who know something about their subject matter.
-Such contributions
+Some of it has even been put forward by peo-

 [&]quot;He helps you."